 For 2023, the limit on contributions for these types of plans is $22,500 in 2023, $30,000 for those 50 and older.

 Find out now: How much do I need to save for retirement?

 Defined benefit plans may allow employee contributions but they’re typically funded solely by the employer.
 This type of retirement plan is designed to pay you a specific amount of money once you retire.
 Your total benefit amount is calculated based on what your employer has put in, your salary at retirement and your years of service.

-For 2014, the total annual benefit you’re entitled to is the lesser of 100% of your average compensation for your three highest consecutive calendar years or $210,000.
-That’s an increase of $5,000 over last year.
+For 2023, the total annual benefit you’re entitled to is the lesser of 100% of your average compensation for your three highest consecutive calendar years or $265,000.

 Individual Retirement Accounts

-The contribution limits for traditional and Roth IRAs remains at $5,500 for 2014 and so does the $1,000 catch-up contribution limit for people who are 50 or over.
+The contribution limits for traditional and Roth IRAs are $6,500 for 2023 and a $1,000 catch-up contribution limit for people who are 50 or over.
 While these limits are unchanged, the IRS did make some adjustments to the income phase-out limits for Roth IRA contributions.

 SIMPLE and SEP IRAs

 If you work for a smaller company or you’re self-employed, you may be able to contribute to a SIMPLE or SEP IRA.
 Small business owners can use a SIMPLE IRA to contribute money towards retirement for themselves or their employees.
 Employees can also contribute to the plan through salary deferrals.
 An SEP IRA or simplified employee pension allows employers to contribute directly to an IRA on behalf of their employees.
 You can also set up this type of retirement account if you’re self-employed.